 SOFT Tulip is a small organization with a huge network which includes seven major service providers and 25,000 people.
-They’ve provided training services in Moldova, Serbia, Hungary and, most recently, have big news from Ukraine.
+They have provided training services in Moldova, Serbia, Hungary and, most recently, have big news from Ukraine.
 SOFT Tulip, UNICEF, the National Assembly of People with Disabilities of Ukraine, Early Intervention Institute of Kharkiv, All Ukrainian Foundation for Children’s’ Rights and Eurlyaid, signed a Memorandum of Understanding (MoU) with the Ukrainian Ministers of health, social policy and education & science.

 The action plan lays out a structural change that will take place to introduce an early intervention services system.
-Mr. Bloemkolk, the Director, points out that it will lead to more intersectoral cooperation between medical centers, children’s day care centers, kindergartens, etc. “E.g. the Early Intervention system in Kharkiv is a good example, by working with one another it stimulates learning within the region,” he said.
+Mr. Bloemkolk, the Director, points out that it will lead to more intersectoral cooperation between medical centers, children’s day care centers, kindergartens, etc. “the Early Intervention system in Kharkiv is a good example, by working with one another it stimulates learning within the region,” he said.
 The structural change should mean not only a higher level of quality care for children, but also that disabilities and developmental delays are caught sooner, and that support is given to parents to stop the process of children and babies being abandoned at institutions for care.

 The action plan, which was approved by the Cabinet of Ministers in December of last year, is being implemented from 2017-2020 and has four main tasks, including: